5 Strategies For Dealing With Difficult Parents

 Difficult parents love making you feel like you've done or said something that hurt them.
 Or, in a different scenario, you're a bad person if you don't do something they ask.

-If they're continuing with the guilt trip, reiterate that you can't do what they're asking you to do this time, and that you need them to respect that.
+If they continue with the guilt trip, reiterate that you can't do what they're asking you to do this time, and you need them to respect that.

 Mother: Can you come over and help me clean out the garage?

 Daughter: I would, but I have plans today.

 Mother: But I'm your mother and you should do what I say.

 Daughter: Yes, you are my mother.
 But I have plans today.